Data and Data Sources

 - Devise appropriate interventions for the problem

-Many of the tools in the QI Toolbox can be used to collect and display data.
+Many of the tools in the Public Health and QI Toolbox can be used to collect and display data.
 You and your organization can collect data on a large or small scale using these tools, or you can visit a data source below with information on a much larger scale.